wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     *   (d) intentionally hinders or obstructs any authorised person in the exercise of any powers conferred by or under [section 93][119] or any regulations in relation to any sanitary plumbing or drainlaying.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who---
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who---

     *   (a) intentionally or negligently does or causes or permits to be done any gasfitting in a manner that is dangerous to life; or